lzx551402/GL3D/README.md

 ### 2019-9-17 Releasing of GL3D_V2
 - Another 165 datasets are added, covering mainly landmarks and small objects.
 - Rerun SfM for all datasets with [GeoDesc](https://github.com/lzx551402/geodesc) to obtain denser reconstruction.
-- Camera distortion paramters are provided.
+- Camera distortion parameters are provided.
 - Undistorted images are provided.
 - More helper functions to perform geometry computation.